shivaprasadNeginaha/Sky/README.md

+Introduction:
-* IntroductionOne API to return all market summaryOne API which accepts market as query param and gives the response
+* One API will return all market summary.
+* One API which accepts market as query param and gives the response.

-* Requirements-
+Requirements:
 Python 3.0
 Flask
 requests
 pytest

-* module exaplaination
+Module exaplaination:
 __init__.py is the staring point of the program execution

+Steps to execute:
-test_sky.py consists of the testcases steps:entry point of the project = __init__.py file
+entry point of the project = __init__.py file

+pip install requiremenst.txt

-pip install requiremenst.txt-run __init__.py file
+run __init__.py file

+Testing module:
+pytest test_sky.py
-Testing module:-pytest test_sky.py-command : pytest test_sky.py
+command : pytest test_sky.py